vpkc-2/CS451-2021-project/README.md

 We say that a process `x` is affected by a process `z` if all the messages which process `z` broadcasts and which process `x` delivers become dependencies for all future messages broadcast by process `x`.
 We call these dependencies *localized*.
 If a process is not affected by any other process, messages it broadcasts only depend on its previously broadcast messages (due to the FIFO property).

 *Note*:  In the default causal broadcast (this algorithm will be discussed in one of the lectures) each process affects `all` processes.
 In this algorithm we can selectively define which process affects some other process.

+# FAQ
+**1. Will I lose points if my code is not modular?**
+Yes.
+We require modular code.

+**2. Can I put multiple messages in the same packet?**
+Yes, as long as you do not utilize the fact that the payloads are sequential integers nor that the total number of messages is known in advance.
+For example, your code should work correctly if the payload is some arbitrary text.

+**3. Can I compress the messages?**
+Yes.
+This is an implementation detail that is up to you.

+**4. I implemented the whole project but it does not work correctly (or does not compile).
+Will I get some points for the implementation?**
+No. Submissions that fail to compile will NOT be considered for grading.
+Similarly, submissions that fail to produce any output files or produce faulty output files (e.g., empty files) will NOT be graded.
+With an expected of 100+ submissions, it is almost impossible for us to look at each individual source code for grading.

+**5. Which performance I should aim for?
+How many messages per second?**
+You should aim for maximum performance.
+You can assume that the number of messages will not be more than MAX_INT, i.e., each process will not broadcast more than 2147483647 messages.
+Also, you can assume that the broadcasting processes will be no more than 128.
+We know that there are always hardware limits so do not worry too much about this issue.
+Regarding correctness, we also expect that your code finishes in a reasonable amount of time, i.e., extremely slow submission can fail some correctness tests too.